ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-plugin-core/README.md

 * Due to the custom logic required for deserialization of polymorphic types and default enum values only Jackson is currently supported.
 * Only a single operation per query file is supported.
 * Subscriptions are currently not supported.
 * You cannot make multiple selections to the same GraphQL object with different fields within a single GraphQL query.
   But you can have different selection sets across different GraphQL queries.
 * Anonymous operations are supported but will result in generic `AnonymousQuery` (for query operation) class.
 Plugins do not keep track of state across different query generations so if you have multiple anonymous operations in a single package your compilation will fail due to the generic class name collisions.
+* Nested queries have limited support as same object will be used for ALL nested results.
+This means that you have to explicitly ask for data from ALL nested levels + the NULL child following it (that may skip recursive field selection as it will be NULL).